Tekoljw/BXB-admin/replit.md

   - Added smooth 300ms transition animations for tab switching with proper positioning calculations
   - Enhanced visual hierarchy with contrasting text colors: active tabs show white/black text, inactive tabs show gray
   - Separate styling for fiat (2 tabs with 46% width) and crypto (3 tabs with 30% width) configurations
 - January 30, 2025.
+Converted payment cards to adaptive width layout:
+  - Changed mobile layout from fixed grid-cols-2 to flexible layout with flex and gap-3
+  - Changed desktop layout from grid to flex with flex-col sm:flex-row for responsive behavior
+  - Added flex-1 class to both fiat and crypto payment cards for automatic width adaptation
+  - Removed fixed grid constraints to allow cards to span full available width
+  - Enhanced responsive design to utilize full screen width on all device sizes
+- January 30, 2025.
 Removed outer borders from fiat and crypto payment cards:
   - Eliminated border styling from both mobile and desktop payment card containers
   - Kept background colors but removed border-gray-700/border-gray-200 classes